sbacchio/lqcd.eu/faqs.rst

 - **Homepage:** the content of the homepage is decided by the EuroLat :ref:`Ad hoc Commitee`.

 - **Institutions:** any European institution engaged in research in Lattice Field Theory can be added to the list of :ref:`Institutions`.
-You can either contact the :ref:`Web-manager` or :ref:`DIY`.
-For completeness sake, we need a logo of the institution, a contact person and a website of the group. **NOTE:** the intitutions are sorted on a nation base and then in alphabetic order.
+You can either complete this `form <https://docs.google.com/forms/d/e/1FAIpQLSewa7fimzLeaXI0ds0im74AkaTS6TNYSBs9W7qLz32uaYqYlw/viewform>`_, contact the :ref:`Web-manager` or
+  :ref:`DIY`.
+For completeness sake, we need a logo of the institution, a contact person and a website of the group.
+The intitutions are sorted on a nation base and then in alphabetic order.

 - **Collaborations:** any Euro-based collaboration, i.e. with most of the members working in European institutions, can be added to the list of :ref:`Collaborations`.
-You can either contact the :ref:`Web-manager` or :ref:`DIY`.
-For completeness sake, we need a logo of the collaboration, the spokeman of the collaboration, the website of the collaboration and a short description of the purpose of the collaboration. **NOTE:** the collaborations are sorted in alphabetic order
+You can either complete this `form <https://docs.google.com/forms/d/1Fq5kP24L1Z8FOuOAym5QePac9fMfeCVebG6TXodA7Yw/viewform>`_, contact the :ref:`Web-manager` or :ref:`DIY`.
+For completeness sake, we need a logo of the collaboration, the spokeman of the collaboration, the website of the collaboration and a short description of the purpose of the collaboration.
+The collaborations are sorted in alphabetic order.

 - **Events:** any event taking place in Europe open to the European Lattice Field Theory community can be added to the list of :ref:`Upcoming Events`.
-You can either contact the :ref:`Web-manager` or :ref:`DIY`.
-For completeness sake, we need a logo of the event, place and date and a webpage of the event. **NOTE:** the events are sorted in chronological order and once the event is passed, will be moved to the list of :ref:`Past Events`.
+You can either complete this `form <https://docs.google.com/forms/d/15Pn_O6kPb-uxnjWV_LYq1MfsK3T6JZMDqufS1x3KBAw/viewform>`_, contact the :ref:`Web-manager` or :ref:`DIY`.
+For completeness sake, we need a logo of the event, place and date and a webpage of the event.
+The events are sorted in chronological order and once the event is passed, will be moved to the list of :ref:`Past Events`.

-- **Job Opportunities:** any open position for Lattice Field Theory researchers can be added to the list of :ref:`Job Opportunities <Job Opportunities>`.
-You can either contact the :ref:`Web-manager` or :ref:`DIY`.
+- **Job Opportunities:** any open position in Europe for Lattice Field Theory researchers can be added to the list of :ref:`Job Opportunities <Job Opportunities>`.
+You can either complete this `form <https://docs.google.com/forms/d/1DvUdgoFJI02AGixsOPFjJs7mjjcz2bGo7wmx1gcf4Ng/viewform>`_, contact the :ref:`Web-manager` or
+  :ref:`DIY`.
 For completeness sake, we need the rank of the position, the institution, a deadline of the call, a link to the official call and if necessary a very short description of the position.
-  **NOTE:** the positions are sorted on a rank base (e.g. from professorship to PhD fellowship), then on a nation base and then in chronological order accordingly to the deadline.
+  The positions are sorted on a rank base (e.g. from professorship to PhD fellowship), then on a nation base and then in chronological order accordingly to the deadline.
 The Job position will be removed once the deadline is passed or if the submitter asks to remove it.